corda/token-sdk/docs/DvPTutorial.md

 # Simple delivery versus payment tutorial

 ## Overview

-This section will walk you step by step through the extremely simple delivery versus payment flow using token-sdk.
+This section will walk you step by step through the extremely simple delivery versus payment flow using `token-sdk`.

 At the end of this section you will know how to: